Subscribe Login

 The minister also signalled tighter scrutiny of professional councils operating within the health sector.

-“Councils, many of which are seriously non-compliant, will be required to submit action plans to regularise their financial reporting and to clear at least 10 per cent of their outstanding backlog within the same period,” he said.
+“Health professional councils, many of which are seriously non-compliant, will be required to submit action plans to regularise their financial reporting and to clear at least 10 per cent of their outstanding backlog within the same period,” the minister said.

-He warned that Government would move aggressively to tighten procurement controls, particularly surrounding the use of direct contracting, which has repeatedly attracted criticism from oversight bodies.
+Tufton additionally warned that the Government would move aggressively to tighten procurement controls, particularly surrounding the use of direct contracting, which has repeatedly attracted criticism from oversight bodies including the Auditor General’s Department.

-“From Monday, June 1, 2026, and for a period of 12 months, all direct contracting above statutory threshold, except in the case of the National Health Fund, will require independent validation,” he said.
+“The over-reliance on direct contracting presents a significant governance risk.
+Accordingly, from Monday, June 1, 2026, and for a period of 12 months, all direct contracting above statutory threshold, except in the case of the National Health Fund, will require independent validation.”

-“Boards will be required to approve certified procurement plans; no financial commitment will be supported outside of the approved plans, and a zero-tolerance approach will be enforced for non-compliance with the Government of Jamaica e-procurement platform and immediate consequences for breaches.
-The misuse of income tax, education tax, and NHT [National Housing Trust] deductions to fund operations is unlawful and unacceptable.
+“Boards will be required to approve certified procurement plans, no financial commitment will be supported outside of the approved plans, and a zero-tolerance approach will be enforced for non-compliance with the Government of Jamaica e-procurement platform and immediate consequences for breaches.
+In terms of statutory declarations, the misuse of income tax, education tax and NHT (National Housing Trust) deductions to fund operations is unlawful and unacceptable.
 From Monday, June 1, 2026, a zero-tolerance approach will apply,” Tufton said.

-“A coordinated recruitment initiative has asked the regions to hire where they have posts, because part of the excuse of not getting things done is that they don’t have enough people… 75 per cent of vacancies are to be filled within 12 months,” he said.
+“At the same time, a coordinated recruitment initiative has asked the regions to hire where they have posts, because part of the excuse of not getting things done is that they don’t have enough people.
+So there is a timeline on this.
+Seventy-five per cent of vacancies to be filled within 12 months,” he said.

-Tufton also announced increased central oversight of internal audits and governance operations within public health institutions — “From Monday, June 1, 2026 all internal audit units will submit reports directly to the ministry.
-This will inform my quarterly oversight meetings with board chairpersons, with persistent non-compliance attracting decisive action.”
+“From Monday, June 1, 2026, all internal audit units will submit reports directly to the ministry.
+This will inform my quarterly oversight meetings with board chairpersons, with persistent non-compliance attracting decisive action,” Tufton said.

 The accountability framework comes amid intensified public attention on governance standards within the health sector following a series of audit findings and administrative controversies involving public hospitals and agencies in recent months.

-Tufton said legislative changes could also follow as the Government reviews Jamaica’s wider health governance structure, including laws governing regional health authorities and the UHWI.
+Tufton said legislative changes could also follow as the Government reviews Jamaica’s wider health governance structure, including laws governing regional health authorities and the University Hospital of the West Indies.

 According to Tufton, accountability must ultimately translate into better patient care and improved public confidence in the health system.